mdwelsh/mdwelsh.github.io/index.md

 ---
 layout: page
 ---
+I am a Principal Engineer at [XNOR.ai](https://www.xnor.ai/).
+We develop AI technology that runs efficiently on embedded devices.

-I am a Principal Engineer at Google, where I work in the areas of mobile computing, distributed systems, and networking.
-I lead the Chrome Mobile team at Google's Seattle and Kirkland offices, focusing on making the web great for the next billion Internet users in emerging markets.
-We work to reduce the cost and improve the performance of the web on slower networks and devices, as well as new features to help everyone get the most out of the web.
-Some of our team's projects include:
+Prior to joining XNOR.ai, I was a Principal Engineer at Google from 2010 until 2019, where I led the Chrome Mobile team at Google's Seattle and Kirkland offices.
+Our team focused on making the web great for the next billion Internet users in emerging markets.
+Some of our team's projects included:

 * [Chrome Data Saver](/papers/flywheel-nsdi15.pdf), allowing Chrome to save more than 60% of mobile data
 * Network optimizations for [HTTP/2](https://http2.github.io/) and [QUIC](https://www.chromium.org/quic)